stevans/minimal-mistakes/_posts/2020-08-06-inline-footnotes.md

 }
 ```

-If you’re using the Jekyll theme called Minimal Mistakes like I am, you can learn how to update the style sheet [here](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/) in the official Docs.
+**Note:** If you’re using the Jekyll theme called Minimal Mistakes like I am, you can learn how to update the style sheet [here](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/) in the official Docs. {: .notice}

 My next footnote-related adventure is to figure out how to get the footnote numbering sequence to update programmatically... **Update: I've implemented automatic numbering after discovering [CSS counters](https://www.w3schools.com/css/css_counters.asp).** Here is a second footnote number as a demostration of the autmoatic numbering. <input type="checkbox" id="cb2" /><label for="cb2"><sup></sup></label><span><br><br>Footnotes are cool.<br><br></span>